 Access Online Treatment for Social Anxiety

 Social Anxiety Disorder (SAD) also known as social phobia is one of the most common anxiety disorders.
-While approximately12% of the population have social anxiety disorder, a whopping 7 out of 10 of us have some degree of social anxiety.
+While approximately 12% of the population have social anxiety disorder, a whopping 7 out of 10 of us have some degree of social phobia.
 It is recognised by an intense fear of one or more social situations causing considerable distress and impacting on daily life.

 Although many people worry about social situations and approval by others, individuals with social anxiety disorder will spend considerable time worrying prior to, during and following a social situation.
-Some common fears within social anxiety is the fear of appearing incompetent, embarrassed, blushing, shaking and sweating.
-There are a number of physical anxiety symptoms that can appear and some people go on to experience panic attacks.
+Some common fears that present is appearing incompetent, appearing embarrassed, (blushing, shaking and sweating) or being evaluated by someone in a position of authority (such as a teacher, police officer, or another authority figure).
+There are a number of challenging physical anxiety symptoms, such as nausea, redness, shaking, stuttering) that can appear and some people go on to experience panic attacks.see our online assessment tools

 Online Cognitive Behaviour Therapy (CBT) for Social Anxiety

 It is a complex anxiety disorder that can have debilitating effects on an individuals life, preventing someone from forming relationships, developing friendships, achieving with work and hobbies.
-Many individuals with social anxiety disorder make important life choices around this condition which has led some people to refer to it as the “illness of lost opportunities”.see our online assessment tools
+Many individuals with a social anxiety disorder (SAD) make important life choices around this condition which has led some people to refer to it as the “illness of lost opportunities”.